talentsec/lev_doc/tutorial/README.md

 Let's take a look at what information is needed to be filled in to complete the creation of the task!

-Here we take the wafw00f as an example to complete a target firewall deployment identification task.

 When creating a task, the first step is to choose the run mode:

 - Quick Mode: No code knowledge is required, and the detection can be enabled with one click by directly entering parameters on the web page.
 - Customized Mode: 100% of the tool capabilities can be exerted, with a high degree of freedom, which is convenient for debugging and use for advanced users.